towolf/towolf.github.com/docs/PsychDocumentation/GStreamer.markdown

 # E.g., on Debian or Ubuntu:

-    sudo apt\-get install gstreamer0.10\-plugins\-bad\-multiverse
+    sudo apt-get install gstreamer0.10-plugins-bad-multiverse
-    gstreamer0.10\-plugins\-ugly\-multiverse
+    gstreamer0.10-plugins-ugly-multiverse

-Ubuntu 14.04\-LTS removed the [GStreamer](/docs/GStreamer) FFMPEG plugins from the standard distribution, so you will need to install those plugins from a 3rd party multi\-media PPA.
+Ubuntu 14.04-LTS removed the [GStreamer](/docs/GStreamer) FFMPEG plugins from the standard distribution, so you will need to install those plugins from a 3rd party multi-media PPA.
 Do so by performing these additional setup steps:

-sudo apt\-add\-repository ppa:mc3man/trusty\-media
+sudo apt-add-repository ppa:mc3man/trusty-media
-sudo apt\-get update
+sudo apt-get update
-sudo apt\-get install gstreamer0.10\-ffmpeg
+sudo apt-get install gstreamer0.10-ffmpeg

-# MS\-Windows and Apple MacOSX:
+# MS-Windows and Apple MacOSX:

-You must install [GStreamer](/docs/GStreamer) if you want to use multi\-media functions\!
-If you don't intend to use multi\-media functions then installation of [GStreamer](/docs/GStreamer) is optional on MS\-Windows, but possibly not on OSX.
+You must install [GStreamer](/docs/GStreamer) if you want to use multi-media functions\!
+If you don't intend to use multi-media functions then installation of [GStreamer](/docs/GStreamer) is optional on MS-Windows, but possibly not on OSX.

 # Download and install the latest [GStreamer](/docs/GStreamer) runtimes from: